 - Every day, millions of adults must make decisions and take actions on issues that protect not only their own well-being, but also that of their family members and communities.
 These actions are not confined to traditional health-care settings such as doctors and dentists’ offices, hospitals, and clinics.
 They take place in homes, at work, in schools, and in community forums across the country.
 Health-related activities are part of the daily life of adults, whether they are sick or well.—AMA Foundation

-- Over 300 studies have shown that health information cannot be understood by most of the people for whom it was intended, suggesting that the assumptions regarding the recipient’s level of health literacy made by the creators of this information are often incorrect.—AMA Foundation
+- More than 300 studies have shown that health information cannot be understood by most of the people for whom it was intended, suggesting that the assumptions regarding the recipient’s level of health literacy made by the creators of this information are often incorrect.—AMA Foundation

-- The combination of medical errors, excess hospitalizations, longer hospital stays, more use of emergency departments, and a generally higher level of illness—all attributed to limited health literacy—is estimated to result in excess costs for the US health care system of between $50 billion and $73 billion per year.—Center for Health Care Strategies
+- The combination of medical errors, excess hospitalizations, longer hospital stays, more use of emergency departments, and a generally higher level of illness can all attribute to limited health literacy.

 - “Low health literacy is a major source of economic drain in the U.S. healthcare system.
 An initial approximation places the order of magnitude of the cost of low health literacy t othe U.S. economy in the range from $106 billion to $238 billion annually.” — John A. Vernon, Ph.D., Low Health Literacy: Implications for National Health Policy, 2007

 YouTube video (23 minutes)—American Medical Association Foundation, featuring Toni Cordell, former adult learner from Oklahoma